libra/website/docs/life-of-a-transaction.md

 ### Consensus README

-For implementation details, repository structure, and APIs of the consensus crate refer to the [Consensus README](crates/consensus.md).
+For implementation details, repository structure, and APIs of the consensus crate, refer to the [Consensus README](crates/consensus.md).

 ## Execution